 There's plenty to do around Redmond, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including USTA Martial Arts, M2 Fitness, and Caryn's Beauty Solutions.
+Explore popular things to do in the area, including Food Truck Friday, Eastside Dance, and Jungyae Martial Arts.

 Name | Category | Distance | Reviews |